 Eligibility for Investment.
-The status of a Participating Preferred Trust Unit as a "qualified investment" for a trust governed by a "registered retirement savings plan", "registered retirement income fund", "deferred profit sharing plan", "registered education savings plan", "registered disability savings plan", or "tax-free savings account" as those terms are defined in the Tax Act require that the Trust be a "mutual fund trust" as so defined.
+The status of a Participating Preferred Trust Unit as a "qualified investment" for a trust governed by an Exempt Plan requires that the Trust be a "mutual fund trust", each as defined in the Tax Act.
 While the Trustees intend to manage the Trust so that it is a mutual fund trust at all times, there can be no guarantee that they will succeed.
 Adverse Canadian federal income tax consequences may arise in respect of a Participating Preferred Trust Unit held in such a trust if the Trust ceases to be a mutual fund trust.
-Should the Tax Act or its regulations be amended, the Participating Preferred Trust Units offered pursuant to this Offering may cease to be Deferred Plan Capital eligible.
+Should the Tax Act or its regulations be amended, the Participating Preferred Trust Units offered pursuant to this Offering may cease to be Exempt Plan eligible.
 Should this occur, there may be adverse tax consequences to the Participating Preferred Trust Unitholders.

 No Advance Tax Ruling.
 No advance income tax ruling has been applied for or received with respect to the income tax consequences described in the Offering Memorandum.
-See Item 8 - Income Tax Consequences and Deferred Plan Eligibility.
+See Item 8 - Income Tax Consequences and Exempt Plan Eligibility.